christian-ochei/NeuralEngine/README.md

 ```

-Nural also has a simple and elegant notation for Adverserial Networks
+Neural also has a simple and elegant notation for Adverserial Networks

 ```python
 with Adverserial(gen):